FrankLef/fciR/README.md

 naming conventions and helper functions for plots, tables etc.

 The relevant functions and their correspondence in the book are listed in the following table.
-It is important to note thet **all boostrapping code are replaced by `fciR::boot_est`**.
+It is important to note that **all boostrapping code are replaced by `fciR::boot_est`**.

 |       Reference       | Book         | fciR                 | Description                                                          |